katherinemariekelley/mywebsite/README.md

-# this is my personal website - it's going to be pretty cool when I'm done :)
+# this is my personal website - it's pretty awesome and fun :)